 I was promoted to manager of the Las Vegas gallery of Bauman Rare Books in 2010, and in 2011 Rick Harrison approached me to appear on his show, the History Channel’s hit Pawn Stars, as one of the regular experts (and the only regular female expert).
 Since then I have appeared in around 60 episodes, evaluating rare books with advice for purchase by the shop.

-In 2015 I moved to Philadelphia to work directly with Natalie Bauman in overseeing the central operations of Bauman Rare Books.
-Then, in 2016, I left Bauman to pursue other projects.
-More on that to come, so please follow my website to receive updates.
+In 2014 I moved to Philadelphia to work directly with Natalie Bauman in overseeing the central operations of Bauman Rare Books.
+Then, in 2016, I left Bauman to pursue other projects, including a podcast called Biblioclast, which I produce with the author JP Romney.

 Despite my reputation for wearing suits into the pawn shop, you’re as likely to hear me quote Bill and Ted’s Excellent Adventure as Moby Dick.
 I love many classic books, but I also whirl into my own personal insanities, especially in science fiction or fantasy.

 If you’re looking for advice on how to figure out how much your books are worth, I’ve created an information page for you here.

 Besides my appearances on Pawn Stars, I regularly speak at events related to books, collecting, preserving history, and encouraging literacy.
 If you would like to inquire about booking for a professional speaking engagement, please contact me using the form below.